Plant and Machinery Allowances (PMA): buildings and structures: expenditure on integral features: definition and related provisions

 Special rate of WDAs

 FA08 introduced a new Chapter 10A to CAA01, which contains the rules governing ‘special rate expenditure’, which must be allocated to the ‘special rate pool’ and in respect of which the person incurring the expenditure may be entitled to WDAs at the ‘special rate’.
 Expenditure on the provision or replacement of integral features is one type of special rate expenditure (S104A (1) (b)).
 Other types are expenditure on thermal insulation and expenditure on long-life assets.
-The rate of WDA for the special rate pool is reduced from 10% to 8% from 1 April 2012 (CT) and 6 April 2012 (IT).
+Current rates of WDAs can be found at ‘Work out your capital allowances’, gov.uk.).